khajornsakKUSRC/manage-server/README.md

 - **Dashboard** — cluster/host/VM overview, top CPU consumers, datastore usage, server room temperature/humidity (via a pushed sensor reading), live ping checks.
 - **Manage Hosts / Manage VMs** — local records synced against vCenter, with certificate-expiry tracking and bulk certificate import for VMs.
+- **Certificate Expiration** — dedicated view of upcoming VM certificate expiries, with daily Telegram warnings on a configurable threshold.
 - **Appliance Health** — vCenter Server Appliance status.
 - **Daily Report** — pulls a daily snapshot from vCenter, tracks incidents, and exports to PDF/Telegram.
+- **Calendar Notice** — a shared events/reminders calendar with Telegram reminders fired at each notice's set time.
+- **IT Repair** — a helpdesk ticket board for repair/service requests, with a public no-login request form and a public tracker (by email) for requesters to follow status and rate a resolved request; email notifications on updates.
+- **Service Evaluation** — satisfaction scoring (configurable criteria) on completed IT Repair requests, with monthly/period reporting and PDF export.
 - **Alarm Notification** — live vCenter alarms plus down/powered-off VM detection, with AI-assisted hints (via the Anthropic API) and Telegram alerts.
 - **Datastore** — capacity trends and a fill-up projection (date datastores are expected to run out of space).
 - **Network Infrastructure** — self-service uptime monitoring (WAN, Gateway, Services, DNS, Switch, Server categories) with ping/HTTP/TCP/DNS checks, a live status board, and a 1-hour heartbeat/response-time history, in the spirit of Uptime Kuma.